michaeledgar/amp/README.md

     % amp commit -m "leethaxness"
     % amp push

-Nothing really changes from using the hg command.
+Nothing really changes from using the hg/git command.
 There are a few differences here and there (see `amp help [COMMAND]`), but really, it's pretty much the same.

 Using amp as a library: